Government incentives for plug-in electric vehicles: Access to HOV lanes

-In California a vehicle that meets specified emissions standards may be issued Clean Air Vehicle (CAV) decals that allow the vehicle to be operated by a single occupant in California's high-occupancy vehicle lanes (HOV), or carpool or diamond lanes.
-All-electric vehicles are classified as Federal Inherently Low Emission Vehicles (ILEVs), and as zero emissions vehicles are entitled to an unlimited number of white CAV stickers.
+In 2000, California began issuing Clean Air Vehicle (CAV) decals to vehicles that met specified emissions standards, allowing them to be operated by a single occupant in California's high-occupancy vehicle lanes (HOV), or carpool or diamond lanes.
+All-electric vehicles that were classified as Federal Inherently Low Emission Vehicles (ILEVs) or zero emissions vehicles were entitled to an unlimited number of white CAV stickers.
 Green CAV stickers were initially available to a limited number of applicants that purchased or leased cars meeting California's Enhanced Advanced Technology Partial Zero Emission Vehicle (Enhanced AT PZEV) or Transitional Zero-Emission Vehicle (TZEV) requirements, for which plug-in hybrids classify.
-The green car sticker cap was increased several times, and since September 2016 the cap was removed.
+The green car sticker cap was increased several times, and in September 2016 the cap was removed.
+The decal program was contingent on federal law, last amended by the 2015 Fixing America's Surface Transportation Act, that allowed such a program on the HOV lanes of federal and state highways.
+When the US Congress did not change part of the law that had an end date, September 30, 2025, California stopped the CAV decal program as well.

 Research performed in 2015 by the UCLA Luskin Center for Innovation found that access to HOV lanes has a significant impact on plug-in car sales.
 Researchers linked automobile sales to a sample of more than 7,000 of the 8,057 census tracts in California for the study, including Los Angeles, Sacramento, San Diego and San Francisco.
 The study concluded that the ability to use potentially time-saving HOV lanes prompted the purchase of more than 24,000 plug-in electric cars and hybrids in the four urban areas from 2010 to 2013, or about 40% of the total of such vehicles.
 The UCLA researcher concluded that without the policy giving plug-in vehicles access to HOV lanes, total plug-in sales in the same study areas would have been only 36,692 for the three-year period.